MetaCubeX/Meta-Docs/docs/config/proxy-groups/index.en.md

 ## url

-Health check test address.
+Health check test URL.

 ## interval

 Health check interval.
-If not 0, periodic testing is enabled.
+If not 0, enable periodic testing, in seconds.

 ## lazy

-Lazy status, default is true.
-When the current proxy-groups is not selected, no testing is performed.
+Lazy mode.
+Default is `true`.
+Do not test unless this policy group is selected.

 ### timeout

-Health check timeout, measured in milliseconds (ms).
+Health check timeout, in milliseconds.

+## max-failed-times

+Maximum number of failures before triggering a forced health check.
+Default is 5.

 ## disable-udp